 - Limited amount of wine

-The foods you must avoid when following the Mediterranean diet plan include (6):
+The foods you should limit or avoid when following the Mediterranean diet plan include (6):

 - Packaged or processed foods